 Please review the college processes for returning from a LOA/MLOA here.
 Read below for information about your visa and SEVIS record when returning from a LOA/MLOA.

-If the gap in your enrollment will be fewer than five months, ISS can usually request that your F-1 status is 'reactivated' by USCIS.
+If the gap in your enrollment or absence from the United States will be fewer than five months, ISS can usually request that your F-1 status is 'reactivated' by the Student and Exchange Visitor Program (SEVP).
 Reactivation allows you to maintain your OPT eligibility and use the same I-20 and visa (if not expired).
-Note that ISS can only request that your record is reactivated.
-USCIS approves the actual reactivation and often requires additional documentation from the school and the student to make the change.
+Note that ISS can only request that your record be reactivated.
+SEVP approves the actual reactivation and often requires additional documentation from the school and the student to make the change.
 If your leave is for fewer than five months, you must:

-Contact ISS by email at least one month before you plan to return to Reed.
-This will give ISS time to request that your record is reactivated with USCIS.
+Contact ISS by email with your anticipated return date (you do not need to have a ticket yet) at least one month before you plan to return to Reed.
+This will give ISS time to request that your record to be reactivated with SEVP.
 After the request is made, ISS will confirm once your record has been turned back to 'active'.
 Processing times vary and can take from a minimum of 1 to up to 4 weeks, so it is important to contact ISS well in advance.
 If you have additional considerations, like a visa appointment scheduled, flight already booked, we may be able to request that your SEVIS record is activated more quickly.
-This escalation requires documentation and approval from USCIS.
+This escalation requires documentation and approval from SEVP.
 Please contact ISS for more information.

 Confirm you have a valid travel signature on page 3 of your I-20.
 If not, you can request an updated signature from ISS.
 Please consider that it will take some time to for this to be mailed to you, and international mailing rates may vary.